 Soup:

-- Add stock and bay leaves to dutch oven with chile sauce.
-Stir to combine.
-Add meat back in.
-Bring to a boil on the stove.
-Place lid on dutch oven and cook in oven for 6-8 hours.
+- Bring to a boil on the stove.
+Place the lid on the Dutch oven and cook in the oven for 6-8 hours.

 - Serve warm with desired toppings and warm corn tortillas for dipping.